Marijane Osborn: Research

 Osborn held a research Fellowship at The Institute for Advanced Studies in the Humanities, University of Edinburgh in 1973, during which time she researched Old English poetry and developed her interest in 'place study'.
-Osborn went on to hold a Fulbright Fellowship to Iceland, 1978–79 and 1983-84.
+Osborn went on to hold a Fulbright Fellowship to Iceland, 1978–79 and 1983–84.
 Arising from this work in Scotland and Iceland, Osborn and her collaborator, Gillian Overing, pioneered the application of place study to early medieval literary studies in their book Landscape of Desire (1994), which was dismissed or ignored by some scholars at the time, but is now recognised as pioneering ecocriticsm.

+Osborn is well known for her work on medieval work in translation, especially the Old English poem Beowulf.
 Osborn's translation of Beowulf, published as a Verse Translation with Treasures of the Ancient North (1983), brought together material culture from across northern Europe to 'help us visualise the world of the poem'.

-Osborn is well known for her work on medieval work in translation, especially the Old English poem Beowulf.
 In 2003, the Arizona Center for Medieval and Renaissance Studies published Marijane Osborn's annotated list of over 300 translations and adaptations.

+Osborn also has specialism in texts and mythologies from across the medieval north Atlantic, including the legendary Scandinavian figure Amleth.

 A festschrift, Translating the Past, containing essays on Old English, Middle English, and Renaissance literature in their original and translated contexts, was published in honour of Osborn in 2012.